JonathanMcDonagh/CuttingRemarks/README.md

-# CuttingRemarks
+# CuttingRemarks - Assignment
-Cutting Remarks (Barber Rating Android App) Version 2 Allows users to add barber name, add barber shop, add price and add rating, it also allows the user to search particular barbers, add their own hairstyles or future haircuts and view barbers near you.
+Cutting Remarks (Barber Rating Android App) Version 2 allows users to add a barber's name, add the barber shop, add the price and add a rating, it also allows the user to search particular barbers, add their own hairstyles or future haircuts and view barbers near you.

+Name: Jonathan McDonagh

+BSc (Hons) in Software Systems Development - Year 4 Semester 1

+**Grade:** 62%

 # References